Smital-123/PathFinder-AI/README.md

 # PathFinder-AI
-A platform which generates roadmapS based on your experience and knowledge level.
+A platform which generates roadmaps based on your experience and knowledge level.